blahblahblah-/goodservice/README.md

 ### Server side: Rails

-The server performs two major functions: First, it runs a cron job that updates the current status of all routes.
+The server performs two major functions: First, it runs a cron job that updates the current status of all routes and lines.
 This cron job is located in `/lib/clock.rb`.
 It is currently hard coded to refresh train data every minute and to refresh route data every five minutes.

 Second, it actually serves up the route info that is processed by this cron job.
 In particular, a Redis cache maintains all the headway info that is served by API (described below).
 All of the models that are used to process this information live in either `/app/models` or, closer to the ultimate product, in `/app/models/display`.
 If you want to start tracing through the code, you should begin at the `self.headway_info` function in `/app/models/schedule_processor.rb`.

+A rake job at `/lib/tasks/scheduler.rake` is to be run daily to compile runtimes comparison history from the model LineDirectionStatus into JSON and stored into the LineStatusSummary model, as the LineDirectionStatus table can get really big.
+The job is indempotent, so it would not be a problem if it ran more than once.

+Another cron job located in `/lib/clock.rb` runs daily at midnight to clear out old rows of data storing train statuses that drive the pretty graphs and historical stats.

 ### Client side: React